Gunman kills five, injures eight others at Fort Lauderdale Airport

 Law enforcement officials told NBC News they believe Santiago flew Delta from Anchorage, Alaska and caught a connecting Delta flight from Minneapolis-St. Paul to Fort Lauderdale, where he picked up his firearm at baggage claim and began the shooting spree.
 Federal guidelines allow for passengers to check unloaded guns in a locked case, and also allows for ammunition to be placed in checked baggage.

-Broward Sheriff Scott Israel said at a news conference the shooter was apprehended without incident, and the situation was "fluid and active" while the airport remained closed.
+Broward Sheriff Scott Israel said at a news conference the shooter was apprehended without incident, no law enforcement officers fired any shots.
 Federal authorities declined to give details about the shooter or his weapon, and said he was being interviewed to determine a motive.

-No law enforcement officers fired any shots, Israel said.
+Federal law enforcement officials told NBC News that Santiago was undergoing treatment for mental health problems, complaining that he was hearing voices.

+A few months ago, he walked into the FBI's office in Anchorage, claiming that the CIA was forcing him to join ISIS, the officials said.
+Officials say local police were called, and he went voluntarily to a mental health facility for treatment.

 Bryan Santiago said he had not heard from his brother for several weeks, which he said was was unusual.
 His family was worried about him.